Rainbow Parade: Aftermath

-The producer Amedee J. Van Beuren died in 1938, not long after the studio's closure, and copyrights on the series lapsed shortly after.
-This prompted independent distributors like Walter O. Gutlohn and Commonwealth Pictures to pick up rights for the films to be sold in home movie catalogues and syndicated for television throughout the decades.
-Low-budget home video distributors used any film prints of these cartoons they could find to cheaply include in cartoon compilations in the wakes of VHS and DVD.
+The producer Amedee J. Van Beuren died in 1938, not long after the studio's closure, and independent distributors like Walter O. Gutlohn and Commonwealth Pictures purchased distribution rights for the films to be sold and rented in home movie catalogues.
+After the copyrights had lapsed, low-budget home video distributors used any film prints of these cartoons they could find to cheaply include in cartoon compilations in the wakes of VHS and DVD.

 Efforts have been taken in recent years to restore these cartoons as in 2021, Thunderbean Animation, in association with Blackhawk Films and the UCLA, released a Blu-ray collection of the first 13 Rainbow Parade cartoons from the existing master materials, updating their DVD collection from 2009.
-The second half of the series is also in the process of being restored by Thunderbean, and is currently available from the best existing prints released by Image DVD/Blackhawk Films/Film Preservation Associates.
+The second half of the series is available as of 2026.
+It's also currently available from the best existing prints released by Image DVD/Blackhawk Films/Film Preservation Associates.